 We are also in the midst of potty training in our house.
 Maggie adores stickers, so we decided to make her a sticker chart.
 Every time she uses the potty, she gets to put a sticker of her choosing on her chart.
 I want to let her potty train at her own pace, when she’s ready, so I have not been pushing her.
 Some days she goes in the potty, other times she doesn’t.
 She does however, always remember that she will get that sticker after she goes, and boy does that make her happy!

-fun activities for kids that are also FREE.
-When Maggie has had a good day, we'll take her to the park, fill up her kiddie swimming pool in the back yard, or bake a batch of cookies together.
-Last week we decided to paint our toenails together--it was lots of fun for both of us!
+Another way we reward Maggie is through activities.
+There are so many fun activities for kids that are also FREE.
+When Maggie has had a good day, we’ll take her to the park, fill up her kiddie swimming pool in the back yard, or bake a batch of cookies together.
+Last week we decided to paint our toenails together–it was lots of fun for both of us!

 Lastly, beyond the tangible rewards we give Maggie, we also shower her with praise on a daily basis.
 As I notice her being sweet to her brother, cleaning up her toys, obeying promptly, etc., I make it a point to tell her with words and through hugs just how proud I am of her and how much I appreciate her good behavior.
 I have noticed that the more I praise her for good behavior, the more good behavior I see from her.